kaustavha/luvit-docs/doc/api/process.markdown

 ## process.versions

-A property exposing version strings of Node.js and its dependencies.
+A property exposing version strings of luvit and its dependencies.

     console.log(process.versions);